Anghagaed/MISON/README.md

 ## Known Bugs/Potential Improvements
 * Spark takes account of a case where the column doesn't exist (creates a record and treats the missing columns as null) while this parser doesn't (doesn't create a record).
 * Spark has its own JSON parsing system while this parser uses its own, which may have some issues (ex: it doesn't detect unicode characters, so a string manipulation function *fixString* was implemented in SparkContext).
 Using built-in Spark classes/functions may boost performance.
-* The parser's performance can be dramatically improved with parallel computing.
+* The parser's performance can be dramatically improved with parallel computing and speculative parsing.

 ## Authors
 * [List of contributors](https://github.com/Anghagaed/MISON/graphs/contributors):